-Southern right whale (tohorā) (Eubalaena australis) - large black whale distinguished by arched mouth li

-- large black whale distinguished by arched mouth line, white markings on the head, and the lack of a dorsal fin.
+Southern right whale (tohorā) (Eubalaena australis) - large black whale distinguished by arched mouth line, white markings on the head, and the lack of a dorsal fin.
 Sighting information of these whales is vitally important to a national study of the species as they recolonise mainland New Zealand.
 Please contact the Department of Conservation as soon as possible if you see one, with as many details as possible.